Balloon propaganda campaigns in Korea: Effectiveness and outcomes

 Professor Lee Woo-young of the University of North Korean Studies questions how it would be possible to demand North Korea to stop its hostile actions, as sending leaflets across the border is a violation of the Inter-Korean Basic Agreement from 1992.
 In the Inter-Korean Basic Agreement, both governments agreed to stop hostile actions against each other.

-Suzanne Scholte of the Defense Forum Foundation, an organization working mainly for Sub-Saharan self-determination and North Korean human rights, has called the balloons "nuclear missile[s] of truth and hope for North Korean people".
+Suzanne Scholte of the Defense Forum Foundation, an organization which advocates for Sahrawi self-determination and North Korean human rights, has called the balloons "nuclear missile[s] of truth and hope for North Korean people".

-Director John Feffer from Foreign Policy in Focus argues that the activists should learn from the Polish 'self-limiting revolution' (the Second Solidarity) in 1988–1989, as pushing one's own government too hard can be harmful to the cause.
+Director John Feffer from Foreign Policy in Focus argues that the activists should learn from the Polish "self-limiting revolution" (the Second Solidarity) in 1988–1989, as pushing one's own government too hard can be harmful to the cause.
 He criticizes the activists for making maximalist claims about the smuggled information, and for refusing to compromise, as they try to reach their goals.
 Feffer considers the activists' actions to be harmful because they put human lives in danger, harm inter-Korean dialogue and harm the democratic legitimacy of the South Korean state.

 However, the launching of balloons has provoked North Korea to threaten activists by warning that it would shell the areas with balloon launches.
 In October 2014, the North Korean border guards' attempt to shoot down some of the balloons led to a firefight due to North Korean shots landing near a South Korean military base and a residential area.
 A North Korean spy was arrested in 2011 and accused of trying to assassinate balloon campaign activist Park Sang-hak.
 In 2014, a North Korean agent posing as a defector was arrested for reportedly attempting to assassinate Choi Jung-hoon, another activist involved in the balloon drops and the commander of the North Korean People's Liberation Front.
 Jin-Heon Jung points out that the DMZ has become more militarized in recent years.
 The balloons may contribute to a decay of the remaining cooperation between the Korean governments; activists have been blamed of eagerly trying to destroy any cooperation between the governments.